 Business Impact NW: provides low-interest loans to community-based nonprofits and small businesses, with more flexible criteria than traditional financial institutions.
 Additionally, it has compiled an outstanding set of COVID-19 resources, including free, one-on-one business coaching.

 Craft3: provides low-interest loans to community-based nonprofits and small businesses, with more flexible criteria than traditional financial institutions.
 Additionally, it is allowing existing Craft3 clients to revise their loan agreements (i.e. due date extensions, temporary payment reductions, etc.).

 Mercy Corps Northwest: offering clients loan payment deferrals.

-- Many leases have force majeure provisions, which offer limited protection in the event of unexpected circumstances.
-Businesses might proactively reach out to their commercial landlords if it appears that they will be unable to meet their lease obligations.
+The City does not offer legal advice.
+However, many leases have force majeure provisions, which offer limited protection in the event of unexpected circumstances.
+Businesses can proactively reach out to their commercial landlords if it appears that they will be unable to meet their lease obligations.

 Artists and Cultural Nonprofits